These cookies do not taste like gluten-free, not chewy, just normal cookies which melt in your mouth.

 Flour.
 I used Gluten free flour mixture.
 Find the recipe here.
-If you use different mixture cookies may not turn out as I described – soft and melting in a mouth.
+If you use different mixture cookies it may not turn out as I described – soft and melting in the mouth.

 Coconut sugar.
-You could replace it with turbinado or sucanat sugar.
-I noticed adding vanilla extract when using these types of sugar does not make a big difference in taste as that sugars have their own strong flavor.
-So I did not add vanilla to these cookies.
+You could replace it with turbinado or sucanat sugars.
+I noticed adding vanilla extract when using these types of sugar does not make a significant difference in taste as those sugars have their own strong flavor.
+So, I did not add vanilla to these cookies.

 Cacao nibs are unsweetened by nature.
-They taste like a dark chocolate with no added sweetener at all.
-If you want you can add chopped dark chocolate or even chopped walnuts instead.
+They taste like dark chocolate with no added sweeteners.
+If you want, you can add chopped dark chocolate or even chopped walnuts instead.

 - 1/2 cup (1 stick or 112 gr) grass-fed butter at room temperature